 Learn about food culture at the seafood market

 Delve right into the city’s culinary scene at the Bergen seafood market.
-This is completely under cover, and here you can try fresh cod, shellfish and lobster that comes straight from the fjords and nearby ocean.
+This is completely under cover so it’s the perfect activity when it rains in Bergen, and here you can try fresh cod, shellfish and lobster that comes straight from the fjords and nearby ocean.

 If you want to have a more formal sit-down dinner, I recommend the restaurant Fish Me, which is in the fish market.
 They serve a delectable Bergen fish soup with julienned vegetables, fish of the day with beurre blanc sauce and linguine with mussels, scallops and prawns in a creamy spicy sauce.